mokhaircc2/docker_examples/1.nginx/html/README.md

 Type docker inspect "image ID", which will give info about volume mapping.
 This shows any folder which is on local computer can be read/write by the container.
 So any processes which takes place within the container in terms of write, will also write to the local folder on the computer.

-If you go to web browser, type localhost:8888, you should see a custom nginx web page open
+If you go to web browser, type localhost:8888, you should see a welcome to custom nginx web page, as code written in the index.html file.